Lab 1: Cartesian trajectory planning¶

 5.2.
 Exercise 2: Smooth trajectory generation¶

-The expected result is illustrated in the following video and figures:
+The expected result of the complete exercise is illustrated in the following video and figures:

 Video 1.
 Expected result of the lab session.